airportmarc/fun-uncle-app/README.md

 A few notes:
 - This is actually my first react project from scracth.
 All other projects have been Vue, or an already created react project.
-So, i kept the folder structure generally as I found it.
+So, I kept the folder structure generally as I found it.
  - Commit history.
-Is not the cleanest.
+Its not the cleanest.
 I was making the project up kinda on the fly, so commits were not as clean and 'story' like as I would have hoped.